 After much debate, six winning symbols were selected – congratulations to the winners!
 Take a look at their entries (shown on the left) and the final map symbol design below (shown on the right).
 As you’ll see, we’ve kept changes to a minimum, but our design team made some tweaks to make the symbols visible and usable on our maps.

 Putting the symbols on the map

-Thanks again to everyone who entered for sharing your creative skills with us!
+Ordnance Survey would like to say thanks again to everyone who entered, and sharing your creative skills with us!